Set fifteen years after the King of the

 Tekken 3 was no doubt the definitive Tekken experience at the time,

-improving on all aspects that made the sequel such a success.
+improving on all aspects that made the prequels so memorable.
 Presentation-wise,

 Tekken 3 is regarded even by "mainstream" gamers as one of the

 best fighting games of all time.
-The gameplay system was also rock solid, paving
+The gameplay system was rock solid, paving

 the way for many future Tekken titles to come.